Georgia Dorey graduated from Chelsea's BA Textile Design course in 2012 and completed her MA at the Royal College of Art.

+The college has a great feel to it - it's small but perfectly formed.
 The studios are bright and spacious and I always felt inspired to get to work when I walked through the door.

 How did you choose your course?

 From a young age, I always thought I'd study fashion.
-After my Foundation course, I began studying fashion at another university, but soon realised it wasn't for me.
+After my foundation course, I began studying fashion at another university, but soon realised it wasn't for me.

 So I took a year out to intern at various fashion houses to learn more about the industry.
 I decided textile design was the area of fashion for me as it let's you engage fully with the body and environment.

-I applied to a selection of very good universities and ended up getting a place at the one I wanted most!
+I applied to a selection of very good universities and ended up getting a place at the one I wanted most.